5th Bengal Light Cavalry

-5th Bengal Light Cavalry was a military unit of the Honourable East India Company.
+5th Bengal Light Cavalry (5th BLC) was a cavalry regiment of the Bengal Army of the East India Company.

 History

 The 5th Bengal Light Cavalry was raised in 1800 as part of the Bengal Army of the East India Company.
-It participated in the occupation of Kabul in 1841, and part of the regiment was annihilated while serving as a rearguard during the disastrous retreat from Kabul.
+It participated in the occupation of Kabul in 1841 (battle honour) during the First Anglo-Afghan War.
+A part of the regiment was annihilated while serving as a rearguard during the disastrous 1842 retreat from Kabul.
 The remainder took part in the defence of Jellalabad under General Robert Sale (battle honour).

-The regiment later served in the Cabul campaign of 1842 (battle honour) and in both Anglo-Sikh Wars.
+The regiment later served in First Anglo-Sikh War (1845-46) and the Second Anglo-Sikh War (1848-49).

 Battle honours

-With 11 battle honors, the 5th BLC was the most highly decorated of any of the Light Cavalry regiments of the Bengal Army.
+With 11 battle honors, the 5th Bengal Light Cavalry was the most highly decorated of any of the Light Cavalry regiments of the Bengal Army.